katrinasuherman/neuromaps-schizophrenia-thinning/README.md

 # Accounting for Spatial Autocorrelation in Brain Maps using Neuromaps

+Made by:
+- Rheka Narwastu, in charge with code organization for reproducibility, correlation and spin-test analysis, and multiple testing corrections.
+- Paige Pagaduan
+- Katrina Suherman

 This repository reproduces the analytic workflow of Figure 4a from [Markello et al. (2022)](https://www.nature.com/articles/s41592-022-01625-w) using the [Neuromaps](https://netneurolab.github.io/neuromaps/usage.html) Python library.
 It compares a cortical‐thickness map obtained from Human Connectome Project (HCP) S1200 release to multiple structural / functional / genetic brain maps by transforming surfaces, correlating them, applying spatial spin tests, correcting via FDR, and generating both surface figures and null-distribution boxplots.